Riyadhahmed/Integrate-TinyMCE-with-Responsive-Filemanager/README.md

 6. In config.php file you can also control file_number_limit_js, MaxSizeUpload, image_resizing and many more

-How to integrate in codeigniter?
+How to integrate in Codeigniter?

   1 .
-Keep Downloaded tinymce and filemanager folder into your projects assets folder 2 .
+Keep Downloaded tinymce and filemanager folder into your projects assets folder
+  2 .
 Link your base url to assets folder
+  3 .
+Change base url into filemanager/config/config.php and also you can change others folder url like source, thumb folder

 Output :